akkadotnet/akka.net/Documentation/csharp/dispatchers.rst

 If you define the ``dispatcher`` in the deployment configuration then this value will be used instead of programmatically provided parameter.

-.. includecode:: ../java/code/docs/dispatcher/DispatcherDocTest.java#defining-dispatcher-in-code
+.. includecode:: ../csharp/code/docs/dispatcher/DispatcherDocSpec.cs#defining-dispatcher-in-code

 .. note::
-    The dispatcher you specify in ``withDispatcher`` and the ``dispatcher`` property in the deployment configuration is in fact a path into your configuration.
+    The dispatcher you specify in ``WithDispatcher`` and the ``dispatcher`` property in the deployment configuration is in fact a path into your configuration.
     So in this example it's a top-level section, but you could for instance put it as a sub-section, where you'd use periods to denote sub-sections, like this: ``"foo.bar.my-dispatcher"``